 Fitbit VS Garmin: wrapping up

 But, on average, Fitbit seems to make better overall fitness bands while Garmin generally offers a few more features and better quality control as far as Smartwatches are concerned.
-That said, your mileage can obviously vary from watch to watch.
+That said, your mileage can vary from watch to watch.